JanssenProject/jans/docs/casa/plugins/cert-authn-tutorial.md

 ### Test

-Using Microsoft Edge, follow steps similar those when the plugin was formerly [tested](./cert-authn.md#testing).
+Using Microsoft Edge, follow steps similar to those when the plugin was formerly [tested](./cert-authn.md#testing).
 Here, the browser dialog for picking a cert will be shown, and then a prompt will appear for entering the Yubikey PIN.

 ## Smart card authentication with Firefox

 ### Install the Yubico PIV Tool

 This is a [tool](https://developers.yubico.com/yubico-piv-tool/) that provides administrative [PIV](https://developers.yubico.com/PIV/) capabilities for Yubikeys and also bundles a [PKCS#11](https://en.wikipedia.org/wiki/PKCS_11) module that enables a communication bridge between the Yubikeys and other software such as Firefox.
-Installers for Windows are available [here](https://www.yubico.com/support/download/smart-card-drivers-tools/)
+Installers for Windows are available at [Yubico website](https://www.yubico.com/support/download/smart-card-drivers-tools/)

 ### Import a certificate